snakemake/snakemake/docs/snakefiles/rules.rst

 Alternatively, rule dependencies (see above) can also resolve ambiguities.

-Another (quick and dirty) possiblity is to tell snakemake to allow ambiguity via a command line option
+Another (quick and dirty) possibility is to tell snakemake to allow ambiguity via a command line option

 .. code-block:: console